This documentation refers to ShareMouse v7 beta. The documentation for production version 6 is available here.

 3. Form the popup, select the computer and in the submenu, select the corresponding input from the list, reported by the display:

-If the display fails to provide a list of inputs, ShareMouse defaults to a largeer default input list.
-Chances are better if ShareMouse shows a short input list, actually representing the hardware.
+If the display fails to provide a valid list of inputs, ShareMouse falls back to a larger default input list.
+A shorter input list shown by ShareMouse generally indicates that the display has reported its inputs correctly.

 We regret that ShareMouse cannot work around these issues.
-Due to the poor quality of DDC implementation in the field, the hardware input switch feature is considered an experimental, complimentary feature which is not part of the official specification.
-You may get awkward results.
-If it doesn't work for you, please don't use it.
+Due to the inconsistent quality of DDC implementations across displays, the hardware input switching feature is considered an experimental, complimentary function and is not part of the official product specification.
+Unexpected behavior may occur.
+If it does not work reliably for you, please do not use this feature.

-ShareMouse utilizes DDC only to switch the display input but can be used without it.
-If not available, you can still switch on the hardware display itself.
+ShareMouse uses DDC solely to switch the display’s input, but the software works without it.
+If DDC is unavailable, you can still change the input directly on the display’s hardware controls.

 Removing an input assignment